gunnarrl/gunnarrl.github.io/essays/typescript.md

 Overall, while I don’t love TypeScript personally, I can see why it’s so popular.
 The way it catches bugs before runtime and its strong tooling make it a solid choice for bigger teams and complex codebases.
 For me, it’s all about finding the right tool for the job.

-And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.

-Ultimately the question you should really ask yourself if something if particularly difficult is then "is it worth it"?
-That is something that is context specific and only you can answer yourself.